 3. The report is sorted by year in ascending order.

-4. From the results, we can tell in most years, total number of items sold on Groundhog Day is significantly higher than the average number of items sold per day which proves the spike sale on Groundhog Day.

-For most years, outdoor furniture sales are better on Groundhog Day than the daily average.
+4. From the results, For most years, outdoor furniture sales are better on Groundhog Day than the daily average.

 Report 5 is the State with Highest Volume Report.
-In this report, this report will help users who want to know all stores in the states that sell the greatest number of units for each category.
+This report will help you to know all stores in the states that sell the greatest number of units for each category.

 1. This is a monthly report, so we need to select year and month first.
 If no selection, Run Report button is disabled.
+If we reset the year, the month will be reset as well.
+Once we have both year and month selected, we can run the report.

 Then, it returns this table with the column of the category name, the states that sold the highest number of units in that category (include items sold by all stores in the state), and the number of units that were sold by stores in that state.

-2. The table is sorted by category name ascending.
+2. The table is sorted by category name in ascending order.

 3. Note: This report queries for all categories.
 Each category will only be listed once unless there are more than one state with the highest sales units.

-4. From the results, we can tell in XXX, XXXX, XX state has the highest sales volume for XXXX category.
-MO and MT both have the highest sales volume for Aquarium furniture category.
+4. From the results, we can tell XX and XX both have the highest sales volume for Aquarium furniture category.

+Regarding indices, we checked the common places like WHERE, JOIN, ORDER BY, etc. where indices become really helpful, and found that all related columns are already indexed by MySQL.
+A double-check was done using the EXPLAIN statement, and it shows that all queries indeed use the indices.
+Thus, no additional index tuning was conducted.

+(Optional part) If we select 2012-06, it will take longer to run due to larger dataset but it can still finish in around 10 seconds.

 Report 6 is the revenue by population report.
-To help forecast expansions into other cities, users want to see what the total revenue is for specific population categories, and to see if there is a trend for growth, the revenue should be broken down on an annual basis.
-The user clicks report 6 link and goes to this table.
+This report will help you to forecast expansions into other cities, it lets us see what the total revenue is for specific population categories, and to see if there is a trend for revenue growth on an annual basis.

 1. Each row represents a year, while each column represents a city size category.
 The categories are based on the population ranges as indicated in the column headers.